 - We have noted that dogs that have a steeply-sloped tibial plateau should receive the TPLO instead of the lateral imbrication technique regardless of their size.
 The lateral imbrication technique cannot overcome the forces on the stifle joint caused by a steep slope and frequently the nylon band will tear or loosen in the postop period.

 - All dogs that are going to have cruciate surgery should have a correctly positioned x-ray taken to measure the slope of the tibia so that an informed decision can be made on the appropriate type of surgery that should be performed.
-In my experience dogs that have a steep tibial slope (especially large breeds) do much better with the TPLO surgery.
+In my experience, dogs that have a steep tibial slope (especially large breeds) do much better with the TPLO surgery.
 This may not be an important factor in small breeds even with a steep tibial slope, but the clients should be aware of the fact that a steep tibial slope will put much greater force on the nylon bands, therefore they may break.

 - The stifle is surgically opened to examine the inside of the joint.
 We typically perform a mini-approach to the joint, which minimizes the healing time after surgery.
 The torn ends of the cruciate ligament are removed and the medial and lateral meniscus cartilages are examined for tears.

-- To the right is an illustration of the front view of the stifle; note the medial meniscus, the cranial cruciate ligament and the lateral meniscus
+- To the right is an illustration of the front view of the stifle—note the medial meniscus, the cranial cruciate ligament, and the lateral meniscus

 - The medial meniscus is concurrently torn in about 40 to 50% of dogs that have a torn cruciate ligament.

 - When the femur bone shifts backwards the femur bone pinches the medial meniscus, causing it to tear from the back part of the stifle joint and flip forward.
 A torn meniscus will make a patient much more painful than a cranial cruciate ligament tear alone.
-As the patient walks the torn part of the meniscus may flip back and forth resulting in a audible popping or clicking noise.
+As the patient walks the torn part of the meniscus may flip back and forth resulting in an audible popping or clicking noise.

 - Every attempt is made to save as much of the normal meniscus as possible and only trim out the damaged portions of this structure.
 This is called a partial menisectomy.
-It is believed that partial menisectomy results in less arthritis than a complete menisectomy.
+It is believed that a partial menisectomy results in less arthritis than a complete menisectomy.